 Starting with the Opener and alternatively, each player can:

 - Say "Pass" and defer to the next player,

-- Or Bid (or Outbid if there was a first bid) by declaring a contract that he/she agrees to do.
-He announces an "Amount" of points (pack of 10) and the Trump he would choose.
-He/she may also announce "Capot" (optional).
+- Or Bid (or Outbid if there was a first bid) by declaring a contract that they agree to do.
+They announce an "Amount" of points (pack of 10) and the Trump they would choose.
+They may also announce "Capot" (optional).
 For example, "150 spade" or "400 Capot diamond".